bjorniuppsala/iar-zephyr-fixes/README.md

 This is a IAR internal fork of zephyr for internal and partner use.
 It contains the required cmake/toolchain files necessary to compile, build and run zephyr projects using IAR compiler and linker.
 It also contains patches improving zephyrs compatibility with non-GNU compilers.
-But we are working on upstreaming these patches. these are being upstreamed.
+But we are working on upstreaming these patches.

-Currently we are supporting select ARM Cortex-M targets.
+Currently we are supporting selected ARM Cortex-M targets.
-Since we are using the `CMAKE_LINKER_GENERATOR` mechanism to integrate ilink, means that configurations and modules not supported by `CMAKE_LINKER_GENERATOR` is not supported.
+Since we are using the `CMAKE_LINKER_GENERATOR` mechanism to integrate ilink this means that configurations and modules not supported by `CMAKE_LINKER_GENERATOR` is not supported.
 (e.g. `CONFIG_USERSPACE`)